 Citizens' Input Time - After Discussion of Financial Matters: None On a motion made by Councilor Raymond A. Mitchell and seconded by Councilor Richard Cabeceiras, it was unanimously voted to adjourn at 6:07 p.m.

-Agenda packet (attached) CD and DVD of meeting
+List of documents and other exhibits used during the meeting: Agenda packet (attached) CD and DVD of meeting

-Lillen A. Taylor Clerk of Committees
+Lillen a Taylor Clerk of Committees

 CITY COUNCIL PUBLIC HEARINGS

 Tuesday, April 11, 2017 at 5:45 p.m.